-The Shinsaibashi area is a world-class commercial area with characteristic blocks such as the 44-meter-wide Midosuji avenue, the bustling Shinsaibashi shopping arcade that is visited by some 150.000 people on weekends.
-Amerikamura (American village), Minamisenba and Horie.
+The Shinsaibashi area is a world-class commercial area with characteristic blocks such as the 44-meter-wide Midosuji avenue, the bustling Shinsaibashi shopping arcade that is visited by some 150,000 people on weekends, Amerikamura (American village), Minamisenba and Horie.

 The Daimaru Shinsaibashi store, which has about 300 years of history since first opening in the area, rebuilt its main building and celebrated its grand opening as a "department store that will evolve looking out at the world and toward the future" in September 2019.
 It was reborn as a landmark in the Shinsaibashi area with distinctive specialty shops including first openings in the Kansai area and shops in new formats.

-The Daimaru Shinsaibashi store recognizes that it has an important responsibility for making the Shinsaibashi area adored by the world.
-It will contribute to enhancing the appeal of the area by enticing foreign tourists to Japan to visit the area as a core commercial facility for them and draw new crowds to the area.
+Shinsaibashi PARCO is planned to open in November 2020, and combined with the main building of the Daimaru Shinsaibashi store, it will contribute to enhancing the appeal of the Shinsaibashi area by attracting people to the area and draw new crowds to the area.